 Wikiloc - Is a world wide multi activity travelogue site which I use as a route resource and for logging my monthly and annual hiking statistics .
 This also has limited photo upload facilities (6 per entry).

-Kamoot - This is also a world wide multi activity travelogue site.
-I now use Kamoot as my primary travelogue site as it has infinite and easy to use photo upload facilities and geo tags them to their taken locations.
+Komoot - This is also a world wide multi activity travelogue site.
+I now use Komoot as my primary travelogue site as it has infinite and easy to use photo upload facilities and geo tags them to their taken locations.

 I also have ambitions of completing quite a few long distance bike touring journeys over the next few years at home and abroad.
 There are a number of journeys I wish to complete, these include a circumnavigation of New Zealand, Taiwan and Japan.
 I also want to cycle across the USA on the Southern Tier Route.